Security challenges faced by gold loan firms in India

-A command center monitors every camera and responds to alerts immediately by sending proactive notifications to the escalation matrix.
+A gold loan finance company, being vulnerable to intrusions and thefts, if backed by a 24*7 vigilant command center responsible for monitoring every camera and responding to alerts.
 It verifies an incident, communicates with the intruder through two-way audio, and informs local authorities to avoid loss of valuables.

 Video retention and retrieval becomes easy with a cloud platform for video storage.
 In case of a disputed incident, banks can easily find and retrieve footage stored on the cloud through date, time, and location.
 It benefits in the verification process of the incident and poses as critical evidence for firms to avoid any unwanted loss.